2017 Los Angeles Rams season: Coaching changes

-On January 20: The Rams hired Sean McVay as the team's new head coach.
+On January 12, the Rams hired Sean McVay as the team's new head coach.
 Interim head coach John Fassel, who had replaced Jeff Fisher following Fisher's firing in Week 12 of 2016 and also interviewed for the head coach position, was retained as special teams coordinator along with running backs coach Skip Peete and assistant offensive line coach Andy Dickerson.

-On January 21: The Rams hired Wade Phillips as the team's new defensive coordinator.
+On January 19, Wade Phillips was announced as the team's new defensive coordinator.

-On January 22: The Rams hired Matt LaFleur as the new offensive coordinator.
+On February 8, the Rams hired Matt LaFleur as the new offensive coordinator.

 Uniform changes

 The Rams underwent a moderate uniform change, removing New Century gold from their helmets and pants while leaving their jerseys unchanged.
-The Rams allowed their fans to decide on which pants stripes and facemask color they wanted the team to use via polls on their social media pages, with a single navy striped pants and white facemask winning.
+The Rams allowed their fans to decide on which pants stripes and facemask color they wanted the team to use via polls on their social media pages, with a single navy stripe on each pant leg and white facemask winning.
 Additionally, the Rams wore navy pants with a single white stripe for some away games.